freenode/web-7.0/content/news/2018-09-24-spamfilter.md

 but we believe the disruption has reached such a level that this is necessary to allow the communities using freenode to collaborate effectively.
-The prior complement of anti-spam measures represents our preferred approach, and we intend to employ this only when, as in this case, they prove insufficient to minimize disruption.
+The prior complement of anti-spam measures represents our preferred approach, and we intend to employ this only when they prove insufficient to minimize disruption.

 For the technically inclined, you can view the changes [here](https://github.com/freenode/ircd-seven/compare/000aa02980b812a18652fc2cc21041eb7adc980b...6ffdaf49400643a922fc9086f7a645ddd07013a6).